Sustainable beauty: Here’s how to recycle your nail salon waste

 Choose brands that manage waste the right way

 “Determine whether the brands you use hold the same values as you, to build trust in and understanding of your supply chain.
-No one wants to be misled, therefore you will need to be confident in your suppliers so that you can speak with confidence to your clients.”
+You need to be confident in your suppliers so that you can speak with confidence to your clients.”

 Christine recommends that beauty businesses ask brands whether their waste can be easily recycled by municipal collection (i.e. through the local council).
 If it requires specialist collection, you should ask whether the brand tracks what happens to the waste collected.